 - Unofficial copy of High School Transcript (ONLY FOR incoming High School students/new SMC Students).
 You will be asked to upload your unofficial transcript as part of the online application.

-Students will be contacted via email regarding the status of their application by August 2018.
+Students will be contacted via email regarding the status of their application during October 2019.

 *Additional Faculty Recommendation

 This form is to be used if you need to submit an additional Faculty Name for the recommendation portion of your application.
 Please ONLY submit an additional Faculty Recommendation Request if the Faculty Member you listed on your NSF-STEM Scholarship Application will be unable to provide a recommendation for you.

 NOTE: Only ONE recommendation will be considered for each application.

 Santa Monica College | NSF S-STEM Scholarship Program | NSF-STEM-Scholarship@smc.edu | (310) 434-3988